Magnesium: Health Benefits and Best Ways to Supplement

 Why Is Magnesium So Important?

 At any given time, you store about 25 grams of magnesium in your body, a little less than an ounce.
-About half is stored in your bones, half in organs and tissues and about one percent in your blood.
+About half is stored in your bones, half in organs and tissues, and about one percent is stored in your blood.

 Inflammation is a major factor in heart disease.

 Magnesium supports normal inflammation levels through multiple pathways.
-In fact, low-grade inflammation from insufficient magnesium could contribute to a whole host of health problems.
+In fact, low-grade inflammation from insufficient magnesium can contribute to a whole host of health problems.

 Studies show those with low magnesium are more likely to have elevated C-reactive protein (hs-CRP), the main marker of systemic inflammation.
 And correcting low magnesium levels can lower CRP levels.